WT20: Afridi leads from front as Pakistan hammer Bangladesh

-A superb all-round display by skipper Shahid Afridi saw Pakistan register an emphatic 55-run victory against Bangladesh in their World Twenty20 group encounter at the Eden Gardens on Wednesday
+A scintillating batting performance led by Mohammad Hafeez and skipper Shahid Afridi powered Pakistan to an imposing 201/5 against Bangladesh in their World Twenty20 Group encounter at the Eden Gardens on Wednesday

 Kolkata: Ahmed Shehzad and Mohammad Hafeez added 95 in 68 balls for the second wicket while Shahid Afridi finally found his 'boom boom' form as Pakistan put a total too far for Bangladesh in their Super 10 Group 2 match at the Eden Gardens yesterday.

 Pakistan's skipper Shahid Afridi celebrates with his team-mates after taking a Bangladeshi wicket during their World T20 match at Eden Gardens in Kolkata on Wedneday.
 Pic/PTI

 Chasing 202 in 20 overs, Bangladesh managed a meagre 146-6 to go down by 55 runs.
 Under fire in Pakistan for his recent "more love in India" comments and continued poor form, Afridi came into his own with a 19-ball 49 that had four boundaries and an equal number of sixes.
 The Pakistan skipper came back to complete a fulfilling day with a couple of wickets with his leg-spin-googly mix.